 4. Targeting and RGPD

-With data privacy regulations (such as the RGPD in Europe), ad targeting has become complex.
-Third-party cookies are now on the way out.
-Without a data collection strategy respecting user’s privacy, marketing campaigns run the risk of violating current regulations and being less effective.
+With data privacy regulations (such as the RGPD in Europe), ad targeting has become more complex.
+Third-party cookies, once essential, are now on the way out.
+Without

-In addition, universal identifiers (such as Unified ID 2.0) offer an alternative by enabling pseudonumized, consenting tracking of users across platforms.
-Finally, contextual targeting, which is based on the analysis of content viewed rather than past user behavior, is enjoying renewed interest as a privacy-friendly solution.
+Finally, contextual targeting, which is based on the analysis of content viewed rather than past user behavor, is enjoying renewed interest as a privacy-friendly solution.

 5. Relevance of advertising creations

-To preserve the coherence of their brand universe, advertisers can use a Dynamic Creative Optimization (DCO) tool.
-This allows them to personalize their ads according to the profile and context of each user.
+To preserve the coherence of their brand universe, advertisers can nevertheless use a Dynamic Creative Optimization (DCO) tool.
+This allows them to automatically personalize their ads according to the profile and context of each user.

 3 best practices for getting started with programmatic advertising